Cognitive Development

 3 years oldKnows age and sex; mostly understood by strangers

-Jean Piaget (1896 – 1980) is a 20th century Swiss developmental psychologist came up with cognitive developmental theories
+Jean Piaget (1896 – 1980) was a 20th-century Swiss developmental psychologist who came up with cognitive developmental theories

 StageAge RangeDescription

-Formal operations11+Theoretical, hypothetical, and counterfactual thinking.
+Formal operations11+Development of abstract reasoning.
+Theoretical, hypothetical, and counterfactual thinking.
 Abstract logic and reasoning.
 Strategy and planning become possible.
 Concepts learned in one context can be applied to another

 Cognitive Development

-Intellectual development begins in early infancy, but accelerates more prominently in the second and third year of life.
-Slow or absent language development may be the first sign of mental handicap OR other cognitive issues that affect language (Autism Spectrum Disorder).
-It may also indicate a hearing disorder (which should be the first thing to rule out).
-Babies needs to be able to observe adults in order to develop properly.
-Children who grow up in bilingual/multilingual environments may have slower linguistic development, but tend to do better in school (and have a higher IQ)
+Intellectual development begins in early infancy and accelerates more prominently in the second and third years of life.
+Slow or absent language development may be the first sign of a mental handicap OR other cognitive issues that affect language, such as Autism Spectrum Disorder.
+It may also indicate a hearing disorder, which should also be ruled out.

 • Important aspects of cognitive development